ClickAndMortar/scrapoutte/README.md

 [Goutte](https://github.com/FriendsOfPHP/Goutte) enabled web page scraper.

-Scrapoutte will follow all links (internal or external) matching a given CSS selector.
+Scrapoutte will follow all links (excluding external ones) matching a given CSS selector.

 ## Installation

+Use PHAR (see Releases) or install with composer:

 ```
 composer install